The Irish Longitudinal Study on Ageing (TILDA), 2009-2011 (ICPSR 34315)

 Sample View help for Sample

 The sample design incorporates stratification, clustering, multi-stage selection, and representative probablity sampling.
 The dataset contains the cluster variables CLUSTER and HOUSEHOLD, and the strata variable STRATUM.
 CLUSTER and HOUSEHOLD describe the household and geographic clusters to which participants belong.
 The selection of geographic clusters was stratified, so that equal numbers of clusters were selected from each of three socio-economic groups.
 The socio-economic status of a cluster was defined by the proportion of individuals in that cluster.
 STRATUM describes to which of three cluster-level socio-economic groups the respondents belong.
-Please refer to the ICPSR Design Report and the ICPSR Release Notes for additional information on sampling.
+Please refer to the Release Guide for additional information on sampling.

 Time Method View help for Time Method